devpi/devpi/doc/userman/devpi_commands.rst

     providing defaults for the respective command line options.

     optional arguments:
       -h, --help            show this help message and exit

     generic options:
       --debug               show debug messages including more info on server requests
       -y                    assume 'yes' on confirmation questions
       -v, --verbose         increase verbosity
       --clientdir DIR       directory for storing login and other state

     build options:
+      -p PYTHON_EXE, --python PYTHON_EXE
+                            Specify which Python interpreter to use.
       --no-vcs              don't VCS-export to a fresh dir, just execute setup.py scripts directly using their dirname as current dir.
-By default git/hg/svn/bazaar are auto-detected and packaging
+                            By default git/hg/svn/bazaar are auto-detected and
-                         is run from a fresh directory with all versioned files exported.
+                            packaging is run from a fresh directory with all versioned files exported.
       --setupdir-only       VCS-export only the directory containing setup.py --formats FORMATS     comma separated list of build formats (passed to setup.py).
 Examples
                             sdist.zip,bdist_egg,bdist_wheel,bdist_dumb.
       --with-docs           build sphinx docs and upload them to index. this triggers 'setup.py build_sphinx' for building
       --only-docs           as --with-docs but don't build or upload release files

     direct file upload options:
-      --index INDEX      index to upload to (defaults to current index) --from-dir         recursively look for archive files in path if it is a dir --only-latest      upload only latest version if multiple archives for a package are found (only effective with --from-dir) --dry-run          don't perform any server-modifying actions
+      --index INDEX         index to upload to (defaults to current index) --from-dir            recursively look for archive files in path if it is a dir
+      --only-latest         upload only latest version if multiple archives for a package are found (only effective with --from-dir) --dry-run             don't perform any server-modifying actions
       path                  path to archive file to be inspected and uploaded.

 .. _cmdref_use: